brazilianscriptguy/PowerShell-codes-for-Windows-Server-Administrators/BlueTeam-Tools/ThreatHunting/README.md

 4. **📂 Remove-SharedFolders-and-Drives-viaGPO.ps1**
    - Run this script to remove unauthorized shared folders and drives via GPO, ensuring compliance with organizational data-sharing policies and reducing security risks.

-5. **🚫 Remove-Softwares-NonCompliance-viaGPO.ps1**
-   - Use this script to silently remove non-compliant or unauthorized software via GPO, helping to enforce compliance and reduce vulnerabilities from unauthorized applications.

 ## 📝 Logging and Output